Agrosis/jcg/README.md

 Motivation
 ----------

-This tool is meant to be used in conjunction with [json](https://github.com/plasmaconduit/json), which exposes two traits, `JsWriter` and `JsReader`, which can be used to implement serializers and deserializers to and from JSON.
+This tool is meant to be used in conjunction with [json](https://github.com/plasmaconduit/json), which exposes two traits, `JsWriter` and `JsReader`.
+These can be used to implement serializers and deserializers to and from JSON, with type safety and an assortment of error values.
 A trivial model:

 ```scala
 import com.plasmaconduit.json._